 Students, faculty, staff, and visitors must seek registration for a service animal to reside in University housing space.
 Be aware that it may take time for information to be received from health care professionals.
 Insufficient documentation may result in accommodation delays or denial.

 Before a service animal can move into University housing with a student with a disability, a request must be submitted to and approved by Disability and Access.
 Failure to obtain approval may result in the animal being removed from University housing.
 To initiate the approval process, students should follow the process outlined on the Disability and Access website.

 If you are attending Freshman Orientation and need housing accommodations due to a disability, follow the process outlined on the Disability and Access website.

 Employees in University Housing

 Requests made by faculty or staff residing in University Housing should be directed to the ADA Coordinators.
 Before a Service Animal can move into University Housing with an employee with a disability, a request must be submitted to and approved by the ADA Coordinators.
 Failure to obtain approval may result in the animal being removed from University housing.
 To initiate the approval process, employees should visit the employee accommodation website to begin the accommodation process.
-Additional requirements include a consult with University Housing and Dining and the provision of the animal’s rabies vaccination date (required) and spay/neuter information (if available).

 Visitors in University Housing